-Kakadu’s landscapes change dramatically from one end of the park to the other, encompassing mangrove-lined coastlines, sweeping stone country and seemingly endless floodplains and wetlands.
+The park’s World Heritage-listed landscapes change dramatically from one end of the park to the other, encompassing mangrove-lined coastlines, sweeping stone country and endless floodplains and wetlands.

-The savanna woodlands and lowlands, which make up about 80 percent of the park, are home to a huge variety of plants and animals.
+Its savanna woodlands and lowlands, which make up about 80% of the park, house a huge variety of plants and animals.

 Some of these animals are threatened or endangered and many aren’t found anywhere else in the world.
 And there are other species still waiting to be discovered.